Sign Up / Login

 Box #3

 After admiring the tall spire and the elegant main doors, check your watch.
 If it’s close to an hour mark, you’ll hear the steeple bell toll the time.
 If it’s close to 12:00 or 6:00 listen for the carillon which plays familiar hymns after the clock strikes those hours.
-Then turn right and continue to the "Trumbull" monument.
-Standing with your back to the monument and facing south, you will find Box #3 at the base of the pedestal supporting the stationary eagle on the right.
+Then turn right and look for well-manicured shrub between the church and library.
+Hunt around it for the next clue.

 Box #3 to Box #4